Corentin Dumery

 And some of them move, too!
 There's plenty more where these come from, some moving here, some surprising there, and they all have something that all the others don't have.
 I always love receiving creations from other people, so feel free to send me an email if you find inspiration!

-Ever felt the need to have an infinite supply of cow pattern textures?
+Cow Texture generator Ever felt the need to have an infinite supply of cow pattern textures?

 This project was inspired by The leopard never changes its spots, a SIGGRAPH 2020 paper by Malheiros, Marcelo de G. and Fensterseifer, Henrique and Walter, Marcelo.
 This paper uses a reaction-diffusion model to approximate tissue growth, and successfully generates a few 2D patterns matching real species.
 This project aims to adapt this model to generate cow patterns, which were not covered in the original article. (link to the project)

-I wanted to see if I could transform a 3D mesh in a weaningful way to make 3D segmentation easier.
+Evaluation of a Spectral Data Transformation Method for Meaningful Mesh Segmentation I wanted to see if I could transform a 3D mesh in a weaningful way to make 3D segmentation easier.
 To evaluate this transformation, I used this awesome dataset which includes human-generated ground truth segmentations, and used simple clustering algorithms to generate a segmentation.
 By comparing results with the ground truth, I was able to measure the efficiency of this approach and identify the circumstances under which it's useful.
 For more detail, here is a link to the complete study.
 You can also take a look at the project on github.

-This project aims to make 3D skull implant generation as easy as possible.
+Potato Generator Simple project that generates a 3D potatoïd based on input parameters.
+Perturbations with a given frequency, amplitude and direction are applied to a sphere to create the illusion of a natural object. (link to the project) Design of Implants for Skull Reconstructive Surgery This project aims to make 3D skull implant generation as easy as possible.
 The idea is to input a mesh derived from a CT scan and use two edge loops to specify the part of the skull where an implant should be generated.
 The skull layer is then reconstructed to make a perfect-fit implant.
 Then, a flattening algorithm is used to flatten each layer of the implant to make it suitable for implant 3D printing.
 Cutting path are added to release some flattening constraints.
 This work was done for the National University of Singapore in collaboration with Osteopore, and uses a patented software from NUS to reconstruct the outer layer of the skull using symmetry constraints.

-Here's a video I made when I was 19 showing the different steps in my research trying to optimize the area allocation of an agricultural exploitation.
+[FRENCH] Modélisation agricole et optimisation de la répartition des surfaces Here's a video I made when I was 19 showing the different steps in my research trying to optimize the area allocation of an agricultural exploitation.
 It's in French and quite simple since this was done very early during my studies, but if you have any questions I'd be more than willing to speak about it with you.
 It was a fun experience and I enjoyed the freedom that I was given on this project.